Tuszy/phygital/README.md

 4. Smart Contract that allows us to mint the product ("digital twin") on the blockchain

 All of the above tasks must be implemented within 4 weeks during Lukso's BuildUP Hackathon #2 (30th Oct till 27th Nov).
 Not a lot of time, so I'll probably have to cut some corners.
 Please keep in mind, that I am a dev with almost no know-how in electronics, so the NFC tag implementation will probably lack best practices and will not be ready for production.
 Nevertheless I wanted to accept the challenge since I love the idea of the Lukso Tag and it was the reason why I got interested in Lukso in August 2020.

+## Conclusion (26th Nov 2023)

+Wow....
+This was a hell of a ride for me...
+4 weeks of pure grinding, complete focus, no distractions, 12-14h daily shifts, no day off.
+Made a lot of mistakes, but also learned a lot of new stuff (e.g. Flutter, NFC tech, PCB design and new Lukso standards).

+Here we are at the end of Lukso's Build UP Hackathon #2.
+I can happily say that I have managed to implement all of the requirements I have set for myself.
+Of course the communication between the mobile phone and the custom made NFC Tag does not work as perfect as I would like it to work, because of the tricky energy harvesting feature, but come on, it is just a prototype and maybe the beginning for any company that would like to adopt and develop it into a perfect working solution.
+All of the things I have been working on will be completely open source.
+You can do with it whatever you want.
+Have fun :)

+Working with [Flutter](https://flutter.dev/) was a breeze, I strongly suggest anyone who is interested in cross-platform app development to try it out.
+Especially for dApps ;) Actually this was the first time I built something with Flutter, so please do not expect any best practices.
+Keep in mind that I created this app in one and a half weeks, next to all the other stuff that had to be implemented.
+Because of this reason and the tight schedule I did not submit the app to the AppStore, the reviews would probably take longer than the development of the app.
+Aside from that it would not even make sense to submit it, since you need the custom made [NFC Tags](https://github.com/Tuszy/phygital-nfc-tag) to play around with it.
+Therefore I have created a bunch of videos which show every possible scenario.

+Thanks for reading.
+Enjoy the videos.